A hydrodynamic study of hyperon spin polarization in relativistic heavy ion collisions

-The left panel of Fig.\ref {fig:global} shows the global spin polarization of primary $\Lambda$ (without feed-down decay contributions) at mid-rapidity ($Y<1$) along $-y$ direction.
+Fig.\ref {fig:global_a} shows the global spin polarization of primary $\Lambda$ (without feed-down decay contributions) at mid-rapidity ($Y<1$) along $-y$ direction.
 The calculated global $\Lambda$ polarization from AMPT+MUSIC model decreases with the increase of collision energy and fits the experiment data within the error bars.
 The decreasing feature can be understood by the fact that, at mid-rapidity, the system behaves more likely to a boost-invariant fluid with smaller vorticity, although the total angular momentum is larger, at higher energy~\cite{Deng:2016gyh,Jiang:2016woz,Deng:2020ygd}.
-Figure \ref{fig:global} also shows that $P_{\bar\Lambda}$ is very close to $P_\Lambda$, since the difference between $\Lambda$ and $\bar{\Lambda}$ in our calculation only comes from the finite baryon chemical potential $\mu_B$ in Eqs. (\ref{eq:cooper-frye0}) and (\ref{eq:p_integration}).
+Figure \ref{fig:global_a} also shows that $P_{\bar\Lambda}$ is very close to $P_\Lambda$, since the difference between $\Lambda$ and $\bar{\Lambda}$ in our calculation only comes from the finite baryon chemical potential $\mu_B$ in Eqs. (\ref{eq:cooper-frye0}) and (\ref{eq:p_integration}).
 Although finite $\mu_B$ makes $P_{\bar\Lambda}$ larger than $P_\Lambda$, it also leads to more $\Lambda$ production than $\bar\Lambda$ at earlier time, where the thermal vorticity effect is more significant ~\cite{Note1}.
 These two effects cancel each other and makes $P_\Lambda$ and $P_{\bar{\Lambda}}$ almost identical.
 For this reason, in the following calculations, we will only show results for $\Lambda$.

-The right panel of Fig.~\ref{fig:global} shows the global $\Lambda$ polarization as a function of centrality in 27 A GeV Au + Au collisions.
+Fig.~\ref{fig:global_b} shows the global $\Lambda$ polarization as a function of centrality in 27 A GeV Au + Au collisions.
 Our calculation gives the same trend as the experimental measurements and almost fits the experimental data at different centralities.
 With the collision energy fixed, the global $\Lambda$ polarization is positively correlated to the total angular momentum, which increases with the centrality.